 Similarly, weekends tend to be slower days for social media usage, so posts made during these times may not get as much attention.
 Ultimately, the best time to post will vary depending on your goals and audience, but following these general guidelines can help you get started.

 In this article, we compiled data from 27 studies about the best times to post on social media.
-By leveraging these data, you can tap into the power of social media to engage with customers, reach more audiences, generate sales, and drive more traffic.
+If you are running an online academic program, for example, an online bachelor's degree in respiratory therapy, web development or human resources, you can tap into the power of social media to engage with learners, reach more audiences, generate sales, and drive more traffic.

 Social media serves many purposes.
 People use it to find career opportunities, connect with other people across the globe, or use it as a platform where they can express and share their thoughts, feelings, insights, and emotions.
 It gives people the power to reach out to their loved ones despite physical distance, and it provides a useful platform to share information.

 Today, there are more than 3.96 billion active social media users all over the world.
 To break it down, 90.5% of social media users are Millennials, whereas 77.5% are Gen X and 48.2% are Baby Boomers.